DFE-Digital/architecture/common-components/index.md

 __Find and Use an API (FaUAPI)__

-Find and Use an API is a service which provides a central place to host and discover APIs.
+Find and Use an API is a service which provides a central place to host and discover DfE APIs.
 It is a secure and fully accredited service that makes it easy to both publish and consume APIs.

 It provides a GOV.UK branded public facing front door for users to discover and consume data from DfE APIs.
 APIs can be public facing, or available to DfE internal users only.
 A management portal is provided to allow developers to configure, document, provide information on authentication and publish APIs, and to manage subscription requests from users.

-Developers of new DfE APIs should aim to host their services on Find and Use an API, leveraging the security benefits and infrastructure cost savings of a shared service.
+Developers of new DfE APIs should aim to host their APIs on Find and Use an API, leveraging the security benefits and infrastructure cost savings of a shared service.
 Existing APIs should be listed on the service to allow discoverability and satisfy CDDO reporting requirements.

 __Development / Test / Pre-Production service__
 The Find and Use an API Pre-Production service should be used for all non-production purposes, e.g. development, test, UAT, OAT, or pre-production workloads.